ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

             - Click on the "OK" button
     - "Screen Edges"
         - For all corners select "No Action" except:
+            - The upper right corner select "Present Windows - Current Desktops"
-            - The lower right corner select "Present Windows All Desktops"
+            - The lower right corner select "Present Windows - All Desktops"
             - The lower left select "Desktop Grid"
 - "Virtual Desktops"
     - "Workspace Behavior"; "Virtual Desktops"